Daily life

 Overseas and corporate

 Line was created by Naver and launched in Japan in 2011.
 It has 194 million monthly active users globally and dominates messaging in Japan (98 million users, over 70% of the population) and Taiwan (22 million users, 94% penetration).
 Naver holds Line through a 50/50 joint venture (A Holdings) with SoftBank.
-Following a data breach in early 2025, the Japanese government pressured Naver to reduce its stake.
-The status of that dispute remains unresolved as of April 2026.
+Following a data breach disclosed in 2023 and Japanese government administrative guidance in 2024, the Japanese government pressured Naver to reduce its stake.
+The status of that dispute remains unresolved as of mid-2026.

 Naver AI operates under the brand HyperCLOVA X, a Korean-language large language model.
 On April 9, 2026, Naver shut down its standalone Clova X chatbot and integrated AI features directly into search, shopping, and finance through a product called "Agent N." Approximately one in five Naver searches now surfaces an AI Briefing summary.